 When you enter the park you will come to a trailer where an attendant will greet you and take your payment.
 This is your opportunity to purchase food for your drive thru safari.
-There are 2 options – a large bucket for $5 or a red solo cup of food for $1.
+There are 2 options – a large bucket or a red solo cup of food.
 The animals are used to being fed from cars and were very gentle.
 I recommend the larger bucket especially if you have several people in your car.
-You can also purchase lettuce for $1 to feed the tortoises.
+You can also purchase lettuce to feed the tortoises.

 Once you are done visiting the tortoises head to the reptile house across a dirt path from the parking area.
 On the way try to see the kangaroo in the large enclosure on the left.
 We were able to see his ears behind some trees on our visit – he was lying down for an afternoon nap.
 The reptile house has snakes, including several VERY large pythons, turtles, baby alligators and lizards.

 Exit the reptile house and don't miss the cross section of a sequoia.
 According to the tree's rings it was 2700 years old.
 There are arrows on the rings to give you an idea of how large the tree was for events through history.
 It was recently profiled on Redwood Kings on Animal Plant where you can get a sneak peek of the park.